 Charlie has published several dozen technical papers, and a dozen books.
-In 1990 he co-authored “Socializing the Human-Computer Environment”, a groundbreaking field manual for designing computer systems.
-“The Digital Workplace” aimed specially at understanding the organizational impact of communications systems followedin 1993.
-The success of that book earned him a contract to follow up with “The Future of Work” in 1999 and a CommerceNet award winning “Communities of Commerce” in 2000.
-Gartner Press then sponsored “Consumer Evolution” in 2002 on business strategy.
+He co-authored “Socializing the Human-Computer Environment”, a groundbreaking field manual for designing computer systems.
+“The Digital Workplace” aimed specially at understanding the organizational impact of communications systems followed.
+The success of that book earned him a contract to follow up with “The Future of Work” and a CommerceNet award winning “Communities of Commerce”.
+Gartner Press then sponsored “Consumer Evolution” on business strategy.

 He shifted his focus to looking at the intersection of human resource management, information technology, and facilities management, and published “Corporate Agility” in 2007 by the American Management Association.
 The book proved popular and led to the International Facilities Management Association (IFMA) to commission two edited volumes “Cut It Out!” in 2009 and “Work on the Move” in 2011—both of which won IFMA awards for research and innovation.